 Another bugle call, the Reveille often follows The Last Post.
 While the latter reflects on the fallen, evoking sunset and the end of the earthly life, the ‘Reveille’ symbolises sunrise and resurrection.

 It was traditionally used to wake military forces and its name comes from réveiller, the French word for ‘wake up’.

 The national anthem of the UK takes a key role in Remembrance Day activities across the Commonwealth.

-Although the piece has obscure origins – sometimes attributed to composer John Bull, c1619, or even Purcell – the first published recognisable version dates from 1744.
+Although God Save The Queen has obscure origins – sometimes attributed to composer John Bull, c1619, or even Purcell – the first published recognisable version dates from 1744.